builderssquad/anyscan/README.md

 ## Available Functionaly

+In general:

+* Block explorer: Anyscan allows users to search, view, and verify transactions, blocks, and other EVM-related data on the blockchain.
+* Token Tracker: Anyscan tracks and displays information about ERC-20 tokens, including their total supply, price, and market cap.
+* Contract Verification: Etherscan verifies the source code of smart contracts deployed on the Ethereum blockchain, making it easier for users to inspect and understand their behavior.
+* Analytics: Etherscan provides various charts and statistics related to the Ethereum network, such as network hash rate, gas price, and miner distribution.
+* API: Etherscan provides an API for developers to retrieve blockchain data, including historical data and real-time updates, for use in their own applications.

+In details:

+* Search: Ellasic search by text for tokens
+* Operations: Read and Write actions for verified smart contracts
+* Bytecode to Opcode disassembler
 * Show latest blocks and transactions, Total txns, latest blocknumber, Market capitalization, History transactions within 24h, 1 week, 1 month
 * Support Api endpoints to get txn, block and tokens
 * Get Transaction history
 * Get Block history
 * Display log events
 * Display internal transactions
-* Token Tracker(ERC-20 and ERC-721)
 * ERC-20 and ERC-721 Token Transfers
 * Charts and Statistics
-* Detail pages(Block, Transaction, Address, Token)
+* Detail pages (Block, Transaction, Address, Token)
 * Add Comments using Disqus
 * Search functionality with Block hash and number, Txn hash, Token name etc.
 * Show Top accounts by coin balance
 * Single smart contract verification and read/write contract.
 * Add rpc on metamask
 * Show holding tokens
-* Bytecode to Opcode disassembler
-* Read and Write actions for verified smart contracts
+* NFT page (NFT transactions, NFT image)

 ## Commin Soon Functionaly (on test stage)